jimratliff/GenoMac-user/README.md

 In normal operation, then, there’s no reason to rerun the Hypervisor unless something changes.
 The below discusses what kind of changes would warrant rerunning the Hypervisor.
 #### If the dotfiles change…
-If you make changes to the dotfiles stored in `GenoMac-user/stow_directory`, whether or not to re-run the Hypervisor depends on whether (a) only the contents of an existing dotfile have changed or (b) there’s a change in the *structure* of the dotfiles.
+If you make changes to the dotfiles stored in `GenoMac-user/stow_directory`, whether or not to re-run the Hypervisor depends on whether (a) only the contents of existing dotfiles have changed or (b) there’s a change in the *structure* of the dotfiles.
 ##### If only the *contents* of one or more *existing* dotfiles change
-If the only changes to your dotfiles are the *contents* of one or more *existing* dotfiles, it’s sufficient to (a) refresh the local repo (`cd ~/.genomac-user` and `just refresh-repo-and-module`), which will update the dotfiles on local disk, and (b) log out of the user account and log back in.
+If the only changes to your dotfiles are the *contents* of one or more *existing* dotfiles, it’s sufficient to (a) refresh the local repo (see [Refresh local clone](#refresh-local-clone)), which will update the dotfiles on local disk, and (b) log out of the user account and log back in.
 ##### If the *structure* of the dotfiles changes
 In contrast, if the *structure* of the dotfiles changes, run the Hypervisor.